kritika243/documenting-next-js/incremental-static-regeneration/README.md

 # Static Generation and Issues

-## Recap SSG -:

-Static Generation is a method of pre-rendering where the HTML pages are generated at build time.
-The pre-rendered static pages can be pushed to a CDN, cached and served to clients across the globe almost instantly Static content is fast and better for SEO as they are immediately indexed by search engines Static generation with getStaticProps for data fetching and getStatic Paths for dynamic pages seems like a really good approach to a wide variety of applications in production

-## Issues

 1. The build time is proportional to the number of pages in the application

 - Example Scenario